Triangulated categories of mixed motives: Comparison theorems

 \begin{lm} We have the following exact sequence in the heart of the homotopy $t$-structure.

 \end{lm}

-\begin{proof} Using the equivalence of categories from the heart of the homotopy $t$-structure to the category of homotopy modules in the sense of \cite[definition 5.2.4]{dmtilde2}, we know that $H_0(\HB)$ corresponds to the homotopy module $\underline{K}^M_*\otimes \QQ$ associated to Milnor K-theory (see \cite[theorem 5.3.2]{dmtilde2}), while $H_0(\QQ)$ corresponds to the homotopy module $\underline{K}^{MW}_*\otimes \QQ$ associated to Milnor-Witt K-theory (which follows easily from \cite[theorem 3.40]{A1brouwer}).
-Considering $\underline{K}^M_*$ and $\underline{K}^{MW}_*$ as unramified sheaves in the sense of \cite{A1brouwer}, this lemma is then a reformulation of the isomorphism
+\begin{proof} Using the equivalence of categories from the heart of the homotopy $t$-structure to the category of homotopy modules in the sense of \cite[definition 5.2.4]{dmtilde2}, by virtue of Corollary \ref{compHbeilHVoev} and \cite[theorem 5.3.2]{dmtilde2}, we know that $H_0(\HB)$ corresponds to the homotopy module $\underline{K}^M_*\otimes \QQ$ associated with Milnor K-theory , while $H_0(\QQ)$ corresponds to the homotopy module $\underline{K}^{MW}_*\otimes \QQ$ associated with Milnor-Witt K-theory (which follows easily from \cite[theorems 2.11, 6.13 and 6.40]{A1brouwer}).
+Considering $\underline{K}^M_*$ and $\underline{K}^{MW}_*$ as unramified sheaves in the sense of Morel~\cite{A1brouwer}, this lemma is then a reformulation of the isomorphism

 for any field $F$; see \cite[remark 2.2]{A1brouwer}. \end{proof}